 “Sheesh, maybe I overreacted.
 I survived, didn’t I?”

-I truly think God gives us the gift to forget how hard being a mom can be at times, so we can keep pushing forward, whether that’s to have more babies or to keep being the best mom that we can be, even though it can be extremely hard sometimes.
+I truly think God gives us the gift to forget how hard being a mom can be at times, so we can keep pushing forward, whether that’s to have more babies or to keep being the best mom that we can be, even though it can be really hard sometimes.

 Learning and remembering that we were never promised an easy life, or promised that motherhood would be easy is so nice to say out loud sometimes.